pmglab/KGGSEE/doc/source/detailed_document.rst

       - Description
     * - TissueName
       - Name of the tissue being tested
-    * - p
+    * - Unadjusted(p)
-      - This is a Wilcoxon rank-sum test which tests whether the selective expression median of the phenotype-associated genes is significantly higher than that of other genes in an interrogated tissue.
-The unadjusted p-values are inflated due to selection bias in the iterations and are only valid for tissue prioritizations
+      - Unadjusted p-values for the tissue-phenotype associations
-    * - BHFDRq
+    * - Adjusted(p)
-      - The Benjamini-Hochberg adjusted p-values are adjusted by permutations for selection bias and multiple testing and are valid for hypothesis tests.
+      - Adjusted p-values calculated by adjusting both selection bias and multiple testing
+    * - Median(IQR)SigVsAll
+      - Median (interquartile range) expression of the conditionally significant genes and all the background genes

 If ``--geneset-db`` or ``--geneset-file`` is specified, results of enrichment tests are saved in a file with a suffix of ``.geneset.txt``.
 The columns of the file are as follows: